 Social Media Presence

-Twitter:They are very active on twitter with engaging tweets and also, they have promoted few tweets.
+Twitter:They are active on twitter with engaging tweets.
 Below is a public awareness tweet.

-Facebook:They are very consistent in boosting posts and very much active in Facebook having around 125000 followers.
+Facebook:They are very consistent in boosting posts and are active on Facebook, having around 125000 followers.

 LinkedIn: They have an active LinkedIn page, which has around 26000 followers.
-They are posting engaging contents on regular basis, but they use the same contents on all the social platforms.
+They are posting engaging contents on a regular basis.

 Youtube: They have only 160+ subscribers.
-They upload two to three videos per month, which are having decent views.
+They upload two to three videos per month.

 Google+:They are not active on Google+ and have only 6 followers